Home Page

 Questions about diarrhea, coprophagy, ear and fur mites, sore lumps, etc.

-or feed can cause just enough stress to give a rabbit diarrhea.
+Rabbits can get diarrhea from time to time for various reasons.
+Changes in the rabbit daily routine or feed can cause just enough stress to give a rabbit diarrhea.
 There is also some called Coprophagy, which is the eating of night feces.
 This seems gross, but it is very important for the

 digestive system of the rabbit.
 You can tell the difference of Diarrhea and Coprophagy by going to our page on "common concerns and questions, treatments and preventions".